SandroMachado/GoodToGo_Swift/README.md

 -----

 ### App_1 : Template App 1 - Animations and UI tests
 About :
-- Not intented to be MVVM.
+- Used to test simple layouts and UI animations.
 - In constrution.

 ## App_2 : Template App 2 - Storyboards / AutoLayouts tests
 About :
-- Not intented to be MVVM.
+- Used to test Storybards and autolayouts.
 - In constrution.

 ## App_3 : Links - UIWebView based app
 About :
-- Real app to send to the app store.
-Have to be all reabuilded in MVVM and Realm for storage.
+- Real app to send to the app store (or not).
 - 3 tier architacture - PL, BLL, DAL - https://www.techopedia.com/definition/24649/three-tier-architecture.
 TODO :
+- Rebuild to MVVM and Realm for storage.
 - Turn into MVVM.

 ## App_4 : Template App 3 - MVVM - Model-View-ViewModel
 About :
 - A simple impletation of a MVVM app.
 - In constrution.

 ## App_5 : iOS Candidate Test
 https://docs.google.com/document/d/196_oDP1A4dxwuBElkxhXSNiD7TDSuVFpzO8NwqFhLYA/edit